Snasset/MyObjDetection/README.md

-Object Detection with Tensorflow lite
+Object Detection with Tensorflow lite in CameraX